 Those with a bigger budget might be interested in looking at semi-detached and detached housing options which are more likely to be found in outlying suburbs or the countryside that surrounds Utrecht.
 These properties tend to have more spacious rooms and ample garden space.

 Finding accommodation in Utrecht

 Expats who’ve been hired to work for a large international company based in Utrecht are likely to find that their employer will provide some assistance when it comes to house hunting.
 Often, this includes support from an external relocation company in the Netherlands.

-For those going it alone, the best place to start the housing search would be online property portals.
+For those going it alone, the best place to start the house search would be online property portals.
 Anyone planning on relocating to Utrecht can use online resources to get an idea of the type of property options available to them and the price of rentals.

 However, considering the competition for property in Utrecht, combined with the language barrier that might be encountered by those that don’t speak Dutch, using a real estate agent is the best option for most new arrivals.
 Rental agents in Utrecht will have in-depth knowledge about the local property market and are best placed to help expats find a house or apartment that meets their requirements.

 Renting accommodation in Utrecht

-The format of lease agreements in Utrecht may vary slightly depending on the landlord or agency one is using, but it must include the cost of the rental and what is included in that price, the length of the contract, any stipulations regarding the maintenance of the property, the date on which the rent will be increased and the notice period required to terminate the contract.
+The format of lease agreements in Utrecht may vary slightly depending on the landlord or agency, but it must include the cost of the rental and what is included in that price, the length of the contract, any stipulations regarding the maintenance of the property, the date on which the rent will be increased and the notice period required to terminate the contract.

 It's important to note that utilities and municipal taxes are not always included so the tenant may be required to make additional payments on top of their monthly rental.